dayandersen/Personal_Stats_Package/README.md

 * TODO
-** llow for Categorical Variables
+  ** Allow for Categorical Variables
   ** Implement additional tests
   ** Add csv reading/parsing functionality
   ** Better format the repository so that it can more easily be expanded